-Differences Between Equity Purchase Price and Carrying Amount from Actual Acquisition or Disposal of Equity in Subsidiary (Note) Share Premium (Note) Others (Note) Total Balance at January 1 and December 31, 2023 \$ 156,481 \$ 1,054,448 \$ 3,187 \$ 1,214,116 Balance at January 1 and December 31, 2022 \$ 156,481 \$ 1,054,448 \$ 3,187 \$ 1,214,116 c.
+Differences Between Equity Purchase Price and Carrying Amount from Actual Acquisition or Disposal of Equity in Share Subsidiary Premium Others (Note) (Note) (Note) Total Balance at January 1 and \$ 1,054,448 \$ 3,187 \$ 156,481 \$ 1,214,116 December 31, 2024 and 2023 c.
 Retained earnings and dividends policy

-Note: Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus and once a year).
+Note: Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus each year).

-Under the dividends policy as set forth in the amended Articles, where the Company made a profit in a fiscal year, the profit shall be first utilized for paying taxes, offsetting losses of previous years, setting aside as legal reserve 10% of the remaining profit, setting aside or reversing a special reserve in accordance with the laws and regulations, and then any remaining profit together with any undistributed retained earnings shall be used by the Company's board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for distribution of dividends and bonuses to shareholders.
+Under the dividends policy as set forth in the amended Articles, where the Company made a profit in a fiscal year, the profit shall be first utilized for paying taxes, offsetting losses of previous years, setting aside as legal reserve 10% of the remaining profit, setting aside or reversing a special reserve in accordance with the laws and regulations or in the necessary situation, and then any remaining profit together with any undistributed retained earnings shall be used by the Company's board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for distribution of dividends and bonuses to shareholders.